npmitchell/qBio/README.md

 How is this defined?
 It has vertices and faces.
 A face connects three vertices.
 Because the faces are triangles, this is a *triangulation*.

 Open up `bunny.ply` in a text editor.
-See how it has vertices and faces defined.
+See how it has vertices and faces defined (Figure 4).

 ### 2b.
 A Single Triangle
 This is the simplest mesh, made of 3 points and 1 triangle.